New Zealand clears its last COVID-19 case and will lift all coronavirus restrictions

 She said public and private events can go on without restrictions, retail and hospitality sectors can operate normally, and all public transport can resume.

+The South Pacific nation of about 5 million people is emerging from the pandemic while big economies such as Brazil, Britain, India and the United States grapple with the spreading virus.

+"We are confident we have eliminated transmission of the virus in New Zealand for now, but elimination is not a point in time, it is a sustained effort," Ardern added.

-Health authorites announced on Monday that the nation no longer had active COVID-19 cases after the country's final patient was given the all-clear and released from isolation.
+Health authorities announced on Monday that the nation no longer had active COVID-19 cases after the country's final patient was given the all-clear and released from isolation.

 The milestone was "really good news" and an achievement the whole of New Zealand could take heart from, health department director-general Ashley Bloomfield said.